-The dataset used in this contest was acquired using a XIMEA snapshot VIS camera.
+The dataset used in this contest was acquired using three XIMEA snapshot cameras including VIS, NIR and RedNIR, which respectively covers 16 bands, 25 bands and 15 bands after calibration.
 The videos were captured at 25 frames per second (FPS).
-Each frame was originally captured in 2D with 16 bands arranged in a mosaic mode.
+Each frame was originally captured in 2D and arranged in a mosaic mode.
 Each frame is then converted to 3D with the first two dimensions index the location of each pixel, and the third dimension indexes the band number (code provided).
-The 16 bands cover the range from 470nm to 620nm, and each band image originally consists of 512×256 pixels.
-RGB videos were also acquired at the same frame rate in a view point very close to the hyperspectral videos.
+For the RedNIR data, please drop out the last band which contains only zero values.
 False-color videos generated from the hyperspectral videos are also provided.
-The first frames of testing dataset are as follows:
+The first frames of some videos are as follows:

 Dataset and Source Code Links

-Dataset Link: the dataset can be accessed via Google Drive or Baidu YunPan Access code: n616
+Dataset Link: the dataset can be accessed via Dropbox or Google Drive or IMEC Server or Baidu YunPan Access code: 4u60

 Evaluation code: Evaluation.zip